By the Misk Tours Team | Egypt-based travel specialists | Last verified: April 2026

 I’ve also noticed that underwater visibility in the Red Sea improves significantly in November.
 During the summer months, the surface water temperature rises, which can reduce visibility, but by November, conditions stabilize, currents subside, and the coral reefs around Hurghada become some of the best diving spots of the year.

-Sharm El-Sheikh & Sinai
+🏖 Sharm El-Sheikh & Sinai in November

-In Sharm El-Sheikh, the average high temperature in November is 27°C and the average low is 18.9°C. The average seawater temperature is 25.8°C, and November is technically the month with the most rainfall in Sharm El-Sheikh — though this amounts to only 3mm across 0.4 rainy days.
+In Sharm El-Sheikh, the average high temperature in November is 27°C, and the average low is 18.9°C. The average seawater temperature is 25.8°C, and November is technically the month with the most rainfall in Sharm El-Sheikh — though this amounts to only 3mm across 0.4 rainy days.

 In practical terms, every November visit I’m aware of to Sharm has been almost entirely sunny.
 There are approximately 270 hours of bright sunshine during an average November, equating to 9 hours of sunshine per day.
 The low humidity (46%) makes the warmth feel comfortable rather than oppressive, and the calm wind conditions mean boat trips, snorkelling excursions, and open-water dives all operate smoothly.